-The equity accounted value was zero for CNMC Luanshya Copper Mine Plc, Kariba Minerals Limited Lubambe Copper Mines Limited and CEC Africa Investments Limited as at 31 March 2017.
+The equity accounted value was zero for CNMC Luanshya Copper Mine Plc, Kariba Minerals Limited Lubambe Copper Mines Limited and CEC Africa Investments Limited as Where the equity accounted value is zero, no further losses are recognised by ZCCM-IH as there is no obligation to settle any liabilities. at 31 March 2017.
 There was no profit or loss from discontinued operations.

-(b) Investment in associates analysis (continued)
+- 19 Investment in associates (continued) - (b) Investment in associates analysis (continued)